UQ Summer/Winter Research Scholarships

 Building Australia’s Literary Culture

-Project Duration: 6 weeks.
+Project Duration: For the Winter program, students will be engaged for 4 weeks only.
+It is expected that the scholar will work 28 hours per week.
 While there is some flexibility, the applicant will work in the office for the majority of the project.
-The expectation is that the scholar will undertake 25 hours of work/week.

 Expected outcomes and deliverables: Scholars will gain skills in data collection and curation, skills in advanced search techniques, and valuable contacts in the literary and cultural sectors.
 Scholars will produce a short report at the end of the project with a series of recommendations so they will also gain skills in report writing.